GuhaAG/writerslife-app/README.md

 # Writerslife

-Online writing and distibuting platform for aspirirng writers
+Online writing and distibuting platform for aspiring writers

 ## Run in dev mode